l33tn00b/mcserver_velocity/README.md

 Server: going from  ssh password login enabled Ubuntu image to velocity/paper based server with geyser.

+## What server hardware to get?
+- Memory:
+  - velocity proxy will gobble up quite some memory... just running it (without any min heap size arguments and no players) will use approx. 512MB.
+  - paper with one world (incl. nether and end) will use approx. 800MB of memory.
+- CPU:
+  - velocity (nothing going on): pretty much no cpu usage
+  - paper with no players (world inc. nether and end): 10% of a 4000 BogoMips AMD CPU.

+ So: don't go for CPU power, go for RAM when choosing a server.
 # Choose Server Image
 - we'll go for Ubuntu 22.04 LTS